birth_Injury_claims

 • Lost income and future financial security

-We work on a No Win, No Fee basis, meaning you won’t pay us a penny unless we win your case.
+At NJS Law, we handle birth injury claims on a No Win, No Fee basis, so you won’t pay a penny unless we successfully secure your compensation.

 We represent families in a wide range of maternal and neonatal negligence claims.
 Common causes and conditions include: